Kushal997-das/Searching-a-CSV-file-using-python/README.md

   - There can be multiple rows for the same event id.<br>
   - You should return data for all the rows associated with the input event id.

+### Here is how to download the windows system data logs excelsheet.

+1.If you are using windows system then, go to desktop press window + r key ,one run menu open.
+2.Type 'eventvwr' in that run menu and then press 'ok' button.
+3.A 'Event viewer' open and ,then go to the 'Windows Logs' expand it.
+4.Right click on the 'System' file ,then click 'Save all event as..'.
+5.Choose 'Save as type: 'CSV(Comma separated) format.
+- Note:

+  - Look at the video https://www.youtube.com/watch?v=X0WDzktpr5I, on how to reach 'System' and save it in your system.